guyslook/mg/src/pages/bespoke-parts.md

           We specialise in the manufacture of  obsolete and bespoke components from samples and drawings.

+          Pin Segments

+          We specialise in the manufacture of pinned roller segments to suit our PX5 Hot and Cold Perforating Machines.

+          We can also replace any pinned rollers for other types of Perforators used throughout the world.
+Patterns include P1, P1.5, P8, P30 and P160, including straight and diamond patterns in Steel and CZ121 Brass for hot and cold perforators.
   - gallery:
       - galleryitem:
           - caption: Aluminium Clamp for Welding Machine